Frankentext: Stitching random text fragments into long-form narratives: Experimental setup

-\paragraph{Single-story evaluation:} We assess the coherence, relevance, and human detectability of \frankentext, as well as identify potential limitations.
-Annotators are presented with a writing prompt and a corresponding \frankentext sample.
-Following the annotation protocol from \citet{yang-etal-2022-re3}, annotators provide binary ratings on relevance, coherence, and authorship (AI-generated vs. human-written).
-Additionally, they select from a list of predefined writing issues and offer optional justifications in a long-form response.
+\paragraph{Single-story evaluation:} Annotators judge the coherence, relevance, and human detectability of 30 \frankentext, as well as identify potential limitations of the texts.
+Given a writing prompt and a corresponding \frankentext sample, annotators provide binary ratings on relevance, coherence, and AI vs. human authorship \citep{yang-etal-2022-re3}.
+Additionally, they select from a list of predefined writing issues and write an optional long-form response for justification.
+Annotations from this setting are used to validate LLM judgments in \S \ref{appendix:agreement}.

-\paragraph{Pairwise evaluation:} We also look into how \frankentext compares to standard, unconstrained LLM generation.
-Using the same rubric, annotators review both a Gemini-generated \texttt{frankentext} and a vanilla Gemini generation for the same prompt, then assess them side by side.
+\paragraph{Pairwise evaluation:} Annotators compare 20 pairs of \frankentext\footnote{These \texttt{Frankentexts} are generated under the 5k-snippet setting.
+Manual inspection shows that the 5k setting produces higher-quality outputs than the baseline, while remaining more practical and cost-effective than the 10k setting.} and vanilla generations (40 generations in total) across five dimensions: plot, creativity, development, language use, and overall interest \citep{huot2025agents}.
+After reviewing both stories, annotators provide ratings on a 1-7 Likert scale \citep{finstad2010response}.